snohio/eac/README.md

 # eac

-Everything as Code Presentation for Orlando Devs
+Everything as Code Presentation for Orlando Codecamp

 ## Concept